chompa111/saturnGL/README.md

 > the method `buildPresentation()` will contain all your instructions to build the animation, and the method `setup()` to config preferences about de video codec, fps and so on

-## 2.1 Make something on your screen
+## 2.1 First Animation

-- our first animation will be a moving circle., to create a circle:
+- our first animation will be a moving circle. to create a circle:

 ```java
 var center = new Point(100,500);